roblox-ts/eslint-plugin-roblox-ts/src/rules/no-enum-merging/documentation.md

-# Disallows merging enum declarations
+# Disallow merging enum declarations

 <!-- end auto-generated rule header -->
 <!-- Do not manually modify this header.
 Run: `npm run eslint-docs` -->

+## Rule details

 TypeScript allows merging enum declarations, where multiple `enum` blocks with the same name contribute members to a single combined enum.
 However, roblox-ts does not support this feature.